BraveLittleRoaster/Specter/README.md

 This is to use the default values passed in via `cmds/start.sh`.

-Then build all the necessary files:
+Then build all the necessary files and install dependencies:

 ```
+pip install -r requirements.txt
 docker build -f ja4.dockerfile -t ja4-analysis .
 docker build -f ja3.dockerfile -t ja3-analysis .
 docker build -f https-logserver.dockerfile -t https-logserver .